 Once you do that, Ulysses will open a live preview window as shown in the picture above.
 This shows how your text will look once you export in different formats such as rich text file, PDF file, HTML, Docx file and so on.
 By default, the preview shows you the HTML version but you can change the view by clicking on the version name present at the top of the preview window.

-When I started out, I preferred using Mac’s split screen feature to keep both the files side by side and look how my markdown text was looking in a normal file format.
+When you start out, you can use your Mac’s split screen feature to keep both the files side by side and look how markdown text looks in a normal file format.

 Ulysses might pack a punch but at the end of the day, I like it the most because it gives me one of the cleanest and most distraction-free writing environment.
 First, you can easily get rid of the side panels and enter into the focused editing mode where only your editor page will show up.
 You can do that by going to the view menu or just using the keyboard shortcuts ⌘1, ⌘2, and ⌘3 to switch between the modes.